Frequently Asked Questions for Faculty

 These presentations are usually 30 to 50 minutes.

-If you are interested in setting up an ALC workshop for your class, please use our online Workshop Request Form.
+To request a workshop for your class, please use our online Workshop Request Form.